 - a.
 What designated and informal recreational opportunities are in the immediate vicinity?

-There will be a small conservation area and playground will be located on site.
+There will be a small park located on site.
 Also, city parks, golf course, and rivers are located within a few miles. - b.
 Would the proposed project displace any existing recreational uses?
-If so, describe.
+If so, describe. - c.
+Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any: